Device-Agnostic Digital Signage: What It Is and Why You Should Care

 The ability to download digital signage software to third-party devices gives users more freedom of choice when it comes to providers.
 It also opens the door for smaller enterprises to start implementing digital signage and experience the benefits of this technology.

 First, it is essential to understand the advantages of device-agnostic digital signage and the alternatives on the market.
 Device-agnostic digital signage software solution is designed to be compatible with a variety of operating systems without requiring any adaptations.
-Other products on the market are known as closed-source or proprietary, which means that businesses purchase a device and software that can only be used in combination with each other.
+Other products on the market are known as closed-source or proprietary.
+This means that businesses purchase a device and software that they can only use in combination with each other.

 To better understand the distinction, here are some things to consider :